unknowntrojan/binja_coolsigmaker/README.md

 ## How to install

-1. Download the platform-appropiate binary from release section
+1. Download the platform-appropriate binary from release section
 2. Place the binary in your Binary Ninja installation's plugin folder

 Once GitHub Actions are set up and a loader plugin has been written, you will be able to install the plugin via the official plugin manager.